 Klipspringers are another example of Animals That Hop.
 These small African antelopes have adapted to living in a rocky terrain by evolving a unique way of moving around.

 With their sturdy legs and specialized hooves, they can jump up to 25 feet in a single bound.
-This makes them excellent climbers, as they can easily navigate cliffs and boulders.
+This makes them excellent climbers who can easily navigate cliffs and boulders.

 Not only are klipspringers great hoppers, but they are also extremely agile and have excellent balance.

-This is thanks to their small size and the fact that their hooves have a soft, rubbery outer layer that provides extra grip on slippery surfaces.
+This is due to their small size and the soft, rubbery outer layer of their hooves, which provides extra grip on slippery surfaces.

 In addition, their thick, shaggy coats help them blend into their surroundings and stay warm in cold weather.

-While klipspringers are a popular target for trophy hunters, this has led to a decline in their population in some areas, and they are currently listed as “endangered” by the International Union for Conservation of Nature.
+While klipspringers are popular targets for trophy hunters, this has led to a decline in their population in some areas, and the International Union for Conservation of Nature currently lists them as “endangered.

 Nevertheless, their impressive hopping abilities and unique adaptations make them a fascinating addition to the list of Animals That Hop.